-Workflows are how decisions are made in Sliderule.
-Each workflow begins with an Input and ends with an Output.
+Each workflow begins with an Input and runs from left to right.
 You can drag and drop Logic Blocks into your Workflow, to build all sorts of decision logic - these blocks can include Rulesets, Data Connectors, Transforms, and more

 Each Workflow expects a series of data fields in its Input.
 These fields can be accessed in your rules, to make decisions and calculations in your Workflows.